Frequently Asked Questions

 Who is doing this?

-At Figure 53, we create software used to run live performances in tens of thousands of venues and over 100 countries around the world.
+Figure 53 is a small but mighty Baltimore-based company that makes software for the performing arts.
+We create software used to run live performances in tens of thousands of venues and over 100 countries around the world.
 While our company is small, our influence on the performing arts is large.
 You’ll find our software in nearly every theater you can imagine: from basement venues to the world's largest arenas.
-Design professionals rely on us for virtually every Broadway performance, for high profile concerts, and for special events like the Olympics.
+Design professionals rely on us for virtually every Broadway performance, high profile concerts, and special events like the Olympics.
 Our software is what people use to put on live shows.